 The council has acquired vehicles, plant, furniture and equipment assets under finance leases.
-The rentals payable under these arrangements in 2023-24 were £0.126 million (£0.140 million in 2022-23), charged to the comprehensive income and expenditure account as £0.029 million finance costs (charged to interest payable) and £0.112 million relating to the write-down of obligations to the lessor (charged as part of the appropriation to the capital adjustment account in the movement in reserves statement).
-Finance lease rentals extending beyond the primary lease period are treated as contingent rent, as the future use of the asset at the inception of the lease agreement is unknown.
+The rentals payable under these arrangements in 2024-25 were £0.099 million (£0.126 million in 2023-24), charged to the comprehensive income and expenditure account as £0.006 million finance costs (charged to interest payable) and £0.093 million relating to the write-down of obligations to the lessor (charged as part of the appropriation to the capital adjustment account in the movement in reserves statement).